Abhashri08/Implementation-of-BLUE-in-ns-3/src/traffic-control/doc/blue.rst

 * ``Mode:`` BLUE operating mode (BYTES or PACKETS).
 The default mode is PACKETS.
 * ``QueueLimit:`` The maximum number of bytes or packets the queue can hold.
 The default value is 25 bytes / packets.
 * ``MeanPktSize:`` Mean packet size in bytes.
 The default value is 1000 bytes.
-* ``Increment:`` Amount of value used to increase drop probability.
+* ``Increment:`` Decrement value for marking probability.
 The default value is 0.0025.
-* ``Decrement:`` Amount of value used to decrease drop probability.
+* ``Decrement:`` Increment value for marking probability.
 The default value is 0.00025.
-* ``IHoldTime:`` Minimum Time to wait before incrementing drop probability.
+* ``FreezeTime:`` Time interval during which Pmark cannot be updated.
 The default value is 100 ms.
-* ``DHoldTime:`` Minimum Time to wait before decrementing drop probability.
-The default value is 100 ms.
-* ``IFreezeTime:`` Last time at which drop probability is incremented.
-* ``DFreezeTime:`` Last time at which drop probability is decremented.
+* ``LastUpdateTime:`` Last time at which drop probability is changed.
-* ``DAlgorithm:`` Denotes which algorithm to use for decrementing drop probability.
-* ``IAlgorithm:`` Denotes which algorithm to use for incrementing drop probability.
 * ``PMark:`` Value of drop probability.

 Examples
 ========

-The example for BLUE is `blue-example.cc` located in ``src/traffic-control/examples``.
+The example for BLUE are `pfifo-vs-blue.cc` and `red-vs-blue.cc` located in ``src/traffic-control/examples``.
 To run the file (the first invocation below shows the available command-line options):

 ::

-   $ ./waf --run "blue-example --PrintHelp"
+   $ ./waf --run "pfifo-vs-blue --queueDiscType=BLUE"
-   $ ./waf --run "blue-example --writePcap=1"
+   $ ./waf --run "red-vs-blue --queueDiscType=BLUE"

-The expected output from the previous commands are 10 .pcap files.

 Validation
 **********

-The BLUE model is tested using :cpp:class:`BlueQueueDiscTestSuite` class defined in `src/traffic-control/test/Blue-queue-test-suite.cc`.
+The BLUE model is tested using :cpp:class:`BlueQueueDiscTestSuite` class defined in `src/traffic-control/test/blue-queue-disc-test-suite.cc`.
 The suite includes 2 test cases:

 * Test 1: The first test checks the enqueue/dequeue with no drops and makes sure that BLUE attributes can be set correctly.
 * Test 2: The second test checks the enqueue/dequeue with drops according to BLUE algorithm